bavc/bavc-resources/docs/Technical Documentation/DCP_QC.md

 Now, it's time to install `clairmeta` itself.

 go to the [Github Repo](https://github.com/Ymagis/ClairMeta) and download it.
-Move the GitHub repo to whereever you like to keep your repos.
+Move the GitHub repo to where ever you like to keep your repos.
 Move your terminal window into the repo by using the `cd` command.

 Now you can install the tool by running the following command: